thinger-io/Docs/console/README.md

 This is the most important things you should now about the widgets configuration:

-Chart input from device: If you select this option you will be able to access to any device resources, that will be showed en real time during the visualization o this dashboard.
+Chart input from device: If you select this option you will be able to access to any device resources that will be showed en real time during the visualization o this dashboard.
 If the device is connected, the form will create a new strip menu where you can select the resource and the variables that you want to include into the widget.
 If the device is not connected you can select it and write the resource and variables identifier into a text box, but it is very important that you write the identifiers properly.